EggshellBoom/React-Learning/Single Component/README.md

-This Folder consistes of all the good single components app I believe is great for leaning based on personal experience.
+This Folder consistes of all the good single component app I believe is great for leaning based on personal experience.
-Compontnt is an inportant concept to understand in React.
+Component is an important concept to understand in React.
 These three simple app is great at practicing if one just started learning React.
 ## Table of Contents

 - [Timer](#timer)